canonical-ols/snapstore-snap-docs/docs/how-to/install.md

 ## Domain configuration

-The Enterprise Store will require a domain or IP address to be set for the configuration and access by other devices, e.g.:
+The Enterprise Store will require a domain or IP address to be set for the configuration and access by other devices, for example:

     sudo enterprise-store config proxy.domain="proxy.example.com"